Barbie Girl: Background and composition

+"Barbie Girl" was released the same year as the pitch correction software Auto-Tune, although it was not yet available when the song was recorded and mastered.
+Rasted said that Nystrøm naturally portrayed the high-pitched Barbie voice in the studio.

 Reception

 Critical reception

 "Barbie Girl" received critical acclaim.
-Larry Flick from Billboard wrote that "with her squeaky, high-pitched delivery, Lene Grawford Nystrøm fronts this giddy pop/dance ditty as if she were Barbie, gleefully verbalizing many of the twisted things people secretly do with the doll."
+Larry Flick from Billboard magazine wrote that "with her squeaky, high-pitched delivery, Lene Grawford Nystrøm fronts this giddy pop/dance ditty as if she were Barbie, gleefully verbalizing many of the twisted things people secretly do with the doll."
 He noted that "at the same time, she effectively rants about the inherent misogyny of Barbie with a subversive hand", adding that René Dif is an "equally playful and biting presence, as he embodies male counterpart Ken with an amusing leer."
 Scottish Daily Record stated, "Love them or hate them, you have to admit Aqua's silly doll song is pure pop and the video is great, too".
 David Browne from Entertainment Weekly described it as a "dance-floor novelty that alludes to the secret, less-than-wholesome life of every little girl's fave doll."
-Another editor, Jeremy Helligar, commented, "There must be something in that Northern European water.
-Like recent tunes by their Swedish-pop counterparts Ace of Base and the Cardigans, these Danish newcomers' frothy debut is fun, fun, fun — but oh so disposable."
-British magazine Music Week gave "Barbie Girl" five out of five and named it Single of the Week, concluding, "Bleached and blonde this bouncy Europop tune may be, but dumb it isn't.
+Another EW editor, Jeremy Helligar, commented, "There must be something in that Northern European water.
+Like recent tunes by their Swedish-pop counterparts Ace of Base and the Cardigans, these Danish newcomers' frothy debut is fun, fun, fun—but oh so disposable."

+Kevin Courtney from Irish Times named it Single of the Week, calling it "a supreme slice of cheese which out-hums even the mighty Whigfield" and saying that Aqua had "hit the perfect wally beat, and this awful tune is set to dominate the dance-floor and do kinky things to it."
+British magazine Music Week gave the song a full score of five out of five and also named it Single of the Week, concluding, "Bleached and blonde this bouncy Europop tune may be, but dumb it isn't.
 Its mix of perky vocals, barbed lyrics and infectious energy has already brought it success in Scandinavia and the US.
 The video is irresistible."
 A reviewer from People Magazine called it "the year's best novelty record, a cartoonish anthem you'll need surgery to remove from your head."
-James Hyman from the RM Dance Update gave the song top score, declaring it as "a Balearic-tinged Euro pop smash hit.
-The hooks are various Lene G squeaks, mainly "l'm a Barbie Girl, In the Barbie world, Life in plastic, its fantastic", while Rene Difs' frisky retorts act out the part of Ken."
+James Hyman from the RM Dance Update also gave the song top score, declaring it as "a Balearic-tinged Euro pop smash hit".
 He added, "My niece refuses to go to bed unless the video is played several times over; I think that speaks for itself with regard to ongoing single success."
-Kevin Courtney from Irish Times also named it Single of the Week, writing, "A supreme slice of cheese which out-hums even the mighty Whigfield, "Barbie Girl" is the big US hit which has Mattel Inc, the makers of Barbie and Ken, in a tizzy over its naughty bits.
-The Scandinavian group have hit the perfect wally beat, and this awful tune is set to dominate the dance-floor and do kinky things to it.
-I'll get me handbag."